hola/challenge_haggling/README.md

 The testing will happen on Ubuntu 14.04 (amd64) on a [c3.large](https://aws.amazon.com/ru/ec2/instance-types/#c3) Amazon AWS instance, one pair another, with no other load on the machine.

-Bugs reported by participants will get fixed.
+Bugs reported by participants will get fixed, watch the [changelog](src/CHANGELOG.md) for updates.
 Please include the log of the problematic session (use `--log` to obtain) when reporting a bug.

 ### Online negotiations